 I’m sharing it today because I want you to keep it in mind for your Christmas leftovers, or leftovers from any big meal.
 Boil up a pot of potatoes if you don’t have leftover potato chunks.
+Or use other root vegetables like the ones in this Root Vegetable Tartiflette.
 For the meat, use whatever is leftover, be it turkey, ham, lamb, beef, goose or what not.

 - 8 slices bacon

-- 5 pounds parboiled or leftover potatoes, sliced
+- 5 pounds potatoes parboiled or leftover, sliced

-- whatever cheese you have on hand, sliced (we used cheddar)
+- cheese whatever variety you have on hand, sliced (we used cheddar)